 Along with these sample questions, be sure to write down some of your own.
 For example, you might want more information about recovery times so you can plan your work or activity schedule.
 You might also want to ask about clinical trials for which you may qualify.

 Keep in mind that doctors aren’t the only ones who can give you information.
 Other health care professionals, such as nurses and social workers, may be able to answer some of your questions.
-You can find out more about speaking with your health care team in Talking With Your Doctor.
+You can find out more about speaking with your health care team in The Doctor-Patient Relationship.